πŸ“– Glossary

 px/mm

-pixels per millimeter The conversion factor between image pixels and real-world millimetres, used to report distances/speeds in physical units.
+The conversion factor between image pixels and real-world millimetres, used to report distances/speeds in physical units.
 Set per video via a known reference length.

 random forest